What is Money?

 Money Hierarchy

-Different forms of money are inherently hierarchical, with physical banknotes at the top and other forms of deposits successively lower depending on how liquid and risky they are.
+From the money-creation process above, we know that — except for the original money deposit ($100), which is not a credit — all money created is a chain of IOUs from the debt owners and their associated banks.
+Different forms of money are inherently hierarchical, with physical banknotes at the top and other forms of deposits successively lower, depending on how liquid and risky they are.

-The risks of depositing your money with a bank
+The risks of depositing your money with a bank.

 Further down the hierarchy are other forms of deposits.
-For example, money held in a brokerage account is of lower quality since they usually also hold money in banks, adding more layers between you and physical access to your deposit.
+For example, money held in a brokerage account is of lower quality since the brokerage usually also holds money in banks, adding more layers between the customer and physical access to their deposit.
+As we move down the hierarchy, more intermediaries get involved, affecting the quality (liquidity and credit riskiness) of the money.
+With that, some may view physical banknotes as the safest form of money.

-Why people aren’t holding only physical banknotes
+Why people aren’t holding only physical banknotes.

 More Insights on the Essence of Money